dnotq/starterkit/README.md

 ## License

 In the spirit of the STB library, this code is in the public domain.
 You can do anything you want with it.
-You have no legal obligation to do anything else, although I really appreciate attribution.
+You have no legal obligation to do anything else, although attribution is greatly appreciated.

 The code is also licensed under the MIT open source license, if you are unhappy about using public domain.
 Every source file includes an explicit dual-license for you to choose from.